rooooolin/wsff/README.md

 ## Cite
 ```
+If you use this dataset, please kindly cite:
 @article{XIAO2023107754,
 title = {Weighted skip-connection feature fusion: A method for augmenting UAV oriented rice panicle image segmentation},
 journal = {Computers and Electronics in Agriculture},